Clinical Assistant Professor (joint appointment with Faculty of Architecture)

 Dr Michael Ni joined the School of Public Health as Clinical Assistant Professor.
 He trained in internal medicine at Queen Mary Hospital, pursued postgraduate studies at Harvard University, and obtained a higher doctorate by research in psychiatric epidemiology from the University of Hong Kong.
 Dr Ni is a specialist in public health medicine and has been conferred Fellowships by the Hong Kong Academy of Medicine (Community Medicine), Hong Kong College of Community Medicine, and the United Kingdom’s Faculty of Public Health.
 He also obtained Membership of the Royal College of Physicians, and received the American College of Chest Physicians Prize.

 As a public health physician, Dr Ni’s interdisciplinary research spans across different fields while maintaining a focus on population mental health.
 His primary area of research is at the intersection of social and psychiatric epidemiology, and revolves around prevailing and emerging social determinants of mental health.
-Dr Ni’s research programme has been supported by 19 grants, including 12 as PI or Co-PI, with funding over HK$30 million.
+Since 2014, Dr Ni’s research programme has been supported by 21 grants, including 12 as PI or Co-PI, with funding over HK$40 million.

 Dr Ni is Programme Director for the FAMILY Cohort (n=46,001), a large population-based cohort study in Hong Kong, and holds a joint appointment with the Faculty of Architecture.
 He serves as a Principal Investigator and on the Executive Committee of the State Key Laboratory of Brain and Cognitive Sciences.
 He is responsible for coordinating modules in both the undergraduate medical and postgraduate public health curricula.